The-AI-Alliance/the-ai-alliance.github.io/README.md

 ### Publishing a New Version of the Documentation Website

-Because PRs go to the `main` branch, but the pages are published from the `latest` branch, PRs are not immediately published.
+This website is published from the `main` branch, so PRs merged to `main` result in automatic publication.
+However, you may wish to bump the version shown at the bottom of pages, but the pages are published from the `latest` branch, PRs are not immediately published.
 When it is time to publish a new version of the website, a site ownder will change to the `main` git branch and run the script `./publish-website.sh`.
 It takes several options:

 ```shell
 > publish-website.sh -h